Red (Cervus elaphus)

 ‘Near threatened’ in their native Himalaya, tahr have found a home in the high mountains and subsidiary ranges of the central Southern Alps.
 The tahr range extends from the headwaters of the Rakaia to the Young Range of Otago.
 Male (bull) tahr are most highly-prized in winter when they have their winter coat and mane.
 The rut (May-June) is a popular time to target them.

 Brown/black/red winter coat and a straw-coloured summer coat.
 Both sexes have distinctive short horns flattened sideways and curving sharply backwards.
-Mature bulls measure up to just over one metre at shoulder height and over 70kg, exceptionally up to 136kg.
+Mature bulls measure up to just over one metre at shoulder height and typically weigh over 70kg, with the occasional bull up to 130kg.
 Mature adult females (nannies) seldom weigh more than 36kg.

 Chamois (Rupicapra rupicapra)